 The following is a concise history of what I have located with references noted at the bottom of this article.
 This is by no means a comprehensive list of events but rather, what I was able to readily find.
 The reverse chronology of some of the more important events are presented beginning with the more recent events.

-- 2021 Aug 16 – Donald Deeks Collection – Online auction bidding of one of the scarcest Hummel figurine collections with 496 of 2,000 pieces including 25 Internationals and original artwork (Blackwell Auctions, 2021).
+- 2021 Aug 16 – Donald Deeks Collection – Online auction bidding of one of the scarcest Hummel figurine collections with 2,000 pieces including and original artwork (Blackwell Auctions, 2021).

-- 2020 Nov 21 – Donald Deeks Collection – Online auction bidding of one of the scarcest Hummel figurine collections with 2,000 figurines (Blackwell Auctions, 2021).
+- 2020 Nov 21 – Donald Deeks Collection – Online auction bidding of one of the scarcest Hummel figurine collections with 496 of 2,000 figurines (Blackwell Auctions, 2021).

 - 2018 Feb 19 – Hummel Manfaktur GmbH announced the acquisition of the exclusive North American sales activities and Hummel Club management formerly serviced by Newboden LLC (PRWeb, 2018) (M.I.
 Hummel Gifts, 2018b) (Hummel, 2018).